Analysis | Given the dire allegations against him, Matt Gaetz is very well-insulated

 Multiple reports have suggested that Gaetz was not loved by other congressional Republicans and that some were expecting a Gaetz-centered scandal to break.
 But while few have risen to defend Gaetz, none has called on him to resign his position.

-It’s worth contrasting both the Republican caucus’s response to Gaetz and Fox News’s relative to their treatment of Gov. Andrew M. Cuomo (D-N.Y.).
+It’s worth contrasting both the Republican caucus’s response to Gaetz and Fox News’s relative to their treatment of New York Gov. Andrew M. Cuomo (D).
 Cuomo has been accused by numerous employees, both named and unnamed, of inappropriate touching or harassment.
 Multiple members of New York’s congressional delegation, Democratic and Republican, have called on him to resign, including Reps.
 Lee Zeldin (R), Claudia Tenney (R) and Elise Stefanik (R).
-Fox News has spent 1,234 minutes covering Cuomo this year, according the Stanford tool.
+Fox News has spent 1,234 minutes covering Cuomo this year, according to the Stanford tool.

 By contrast, Republicans have been mostly mum about Gaetz.
-Certainly part of this is that the more serious component of the allegations, that DOJ investigation, is largely under wraps and, again, Gaetz hasn’t been charged with anything.
+Certainly part of this is that the more serious component of the allegations, that Justice Department investigation, is largely under wraps and, again, Gaetz hasn’t been charged with anything.
 But it’s hard to imagine Republican legislators staying quiet about the other allegations being made against Gaetz were they leveled against a Democratic representative.

 There have been a handful of public statements about the Gaetz allegations to date.
 Rep. Jim Jordan (R-Ohio) offered an early, brief statement: “I believe Matt Gaetz.”
 Rep. Marjorie Taylor Greene (R-Ga.) compared the reporting against Gaetz to the media’s (accurate) reporting on Russian interference in the 2016 election.

-“Take it from me rumors and headlines don’t equal truth,” the first-term legislator best known for her embrace of the dangerous QAnon conspiracy theory tweeted.
+“Take it from me rumors and headlines don’t equal truth,” the first-term legislator best known for her embrace of the QAnon extremist ideology tweeted.
 “I stand with @mattgaetz.”
 On Monday, she also made the above point contrasting Gaetz and Cuomo: the latter faces specific allegations from women that Gaetz doesn’t.

-House Minority Leader Kevin McCarthy suggested that Gaetz might lose his position on the House Judiciary Committee if the allegations at the heart of the Times report were found to be true.
+House Minority Leader Kevin McCarthy (R-Calif.) suggested that Gaetz might lose his position on the House Judiciary Committee if the allegations at the heart of the Times report were found to be true.

 “If it comes out to be true, yes, we would remove him if that was the case,” McCarthy said last week.
 “Right now, Matt Gaetz says it’s not true, and we don’t have any information.”
+(This statement, it’s worth noting, was covered as part of a brief segment by Fox News’s Bret Baier on Friday.)

-Again, that wait-and-see — which is the backbone of Cuomo’s own defense — is completely legitimate.
+Again, that wait-and-see, which is the backbone of Cuomo’s own defense, is completely legitimate.
 But it’s also worth noting the ways in which Gaetz is otherwise insulated from critique by his colleagues.

 For example, there’s Gaetz’s approach to the job.
 He, like Greene, has embraced a pugilistic, media-first approach to the job.
 He’s aggressive about being part of conservative culture-war scraps, which is itself a lot of the reason that he’s on Fox News so much.
 He’s part of former president Donald Trump’s political universe, with Trump reportedly being advised against weighing in on Gaetz’s behalf.
 (The irony of Greene doing so aside, not coming out in defense of someone who might eventually be charged with sex trafficking is Political Tail-Covering 101.)
 But just as Republican legislators have been loath to cross Trump, there seems to have been a decision that crossing Gaetz is similarly not worth the agita.